Alcoholism & Treatment Statistics by Profession

 The Centers for Disease Control and Prevention (CDC) found that 88,000 people die every year from alcohol abuse or complications of problem drinking.
 People who struggled with alcohol dependence and abuse lost an average of 30 years of life.
 Excessive drinking was responsible for one in 10 deaths among adults of working age, 20-64 years old.

 Injuries and health problems are also closely correlated to problem drinking.
 NIAAA reported that 1,825 college students, ages 18-24, die from injuries sustained due to being drunk, and one in four college students report academic consequences from drinking too much, including missed classes and low grades.
 Of the 78,529 cases of liver disease reported in 2015, 47 percent were due to alcohol abuse, and alcohol-related liver disease was the cause of one in three liver transplants in 2009.

 Problem drinking of all kinds is responsible for professional and financial struggles, including failure to meet career goals, sickness preventing consistent work, on-the-job accidents, and more.
 With so many people in the US struggling with some form of alcohol abuse, most professions are affected by addiction in some way.
 However, specific professions are more likely to experience problem drinking patterns.
 This is often due to long or inconsistent hours, high-stress environments, and underlying physical or psychological pain.

-Professionals with the Highest Rates of Alcohol Abuse
+Professions with the Highest Rates of Alcohol Abuse

 Data gathered by SAMHSA outlines the professions that experience the highest rates of alcohol abuse.